JaroslawHryszko/entropic-deviation/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 A research framework for investigating proto-agency in Large Language Models through entropic deviation (ED) analysis.
-This project implements the methodology described in *"Entropic Deviation Reveals Proto-Agency in Large Language Models"*.
+This project implements the methodology described in *"Emergence of Proto-Agency via Entropic Deviation in High-Scale LLMs"*.

 ## Overview